How to Apply for a Japan Tourist Visa in the Philippines?

 5. Visa Photo.
 The ID photo must measure 4.5 x 3.5 cm and be taken within 6 months from the date of application.
 Visit any photo studio in the mall and specify that it’s for a Japanese Visa; they are usually aware of the required size.

 6. Bank Certificate.
 You can obtain this from your bank.
 Also, it’s important to note that a bank certificate is different from a bank statement.
 A bank certificate typically includes the total funds in your account and the account’s opening date.
 On the other hand, a bank statement details all transactions, including credits and debits in your account.
-Additionally, and I understand this can be a concern for some, Japan does not require your ADB or Average Daily Balance.
-So yes, you can breathe a sigh of relief. 🙂
+Since the Japan Embassy has updated its requirements, unlike previous applications, they now require a bank certificate indicating at least 3 months of ADB.
+So, for those still planning the one-time big-time deposit, sorry to burst your bubble, but that won’t cut it anymore.

 7. ITR.
 For employees, you can obtain your ITR from your company.
 If you’re self-employed, you’ll need its counterpart for your application.